Check out our new lower rates.

 Ease of access for installing the bulky ducting system of a traditional air conditioning setup is important, so if you have a tight basement or attic crawl space, expect to pay more in labor costs than if you had more room to mount all the equipment and pipes easily.

 Though an AC installation typically just takes one day, if extensive cutting into floors or walls or ductwork is required, it could take several.
-If this might disrupt your quality of living, you’ll likely want to consider staying with family or friends as your central air is installed — or move into a hotel, the cost of which should factor into your overall air conditioning project budget.
+If this might disrupt your quality of living, you’ll likely want to consider staying with family or friends as your central air is installed — or move into a hotel, the cost of which should factor into how you make a budget for your overall air conditioning costs.

 Types of AC Units